Found in: send a birthday cake

 For something that is often revered as culinary pixie dust, sprinkles are full of not-so-festive ingredients.

 Have you ever tasted a sprinkle?
 They look fun, but they don’t really have a taste.
 So why do we add them to the treats we celebrate special occasions with?
 I mean… what’s a sundae without sprinkles?
-And a birthday cake without sprinkles?
+Or a birthday cake without sprinkles?
 Boo.

 A quick look at ingredients of traditional sprinkles shows where the fun stops — corn syrup, a dozen or more artificial colors, artificial flavors, a thickener, and food-grade wax.
 Any food with a code name (looking at you fd&c Blue!) probably tastes like the chemical formulation it’s made from.